 Withdrawing or Ceasing Attendance

-If you withdraw from school “officially” (drop your courses via WebAdvisor) or “unofficially” (stop attending and do not successfully complete ANY classes with a letter grade of either an "A," "B," "C," "D," or "S") before the term is completed, and you are the recipient of federal financial aid funds, a Return of Funds Calculation is required to be performed.
+If a student withdraws from school “officially” (drops his or her courses via WebAdvisor) or “unofficially” (stops attending and does not successfully complete ANY classes with a letter grade of either an "A," "B," "C," "D," or "S") before the term is completed and he or she is the recipient of federal financial aid funds, a Return of Funds Calculation is required to be performed.
 This calculation may result in a portion of aid being returned to the U.S. Department of Education.
 This oftentimes results in a balance being owed by the student to the college.
 Any balance that results from this calculation is the student's responsibility to repay.

 Repaying Financial Aid Received

 If it is determined a student owes all or a portion of the financial aid received, he or she will receive a letter from the HFC Office of Financial Aid.
 In addition, the student will see the amount owed by looking at his or her account via WebAdvisor.
-If it is determined you owe back all or a portion of the financial aid received, you will be required to pay back the amount owed, regardless of the reason you withdrew.
+If it is determined the student owes all or a portion of the financial aid received, he or she will be required to pay back the amount owed, regardless of the reason he or she withdrew.
 This policy is completely independent of the HFC Tuition Appeal Process.
 If it is determined a student owes all or a portion of his or her financial aid, there is no appeal process for the amount he or she will be required to repay.

 Failure to repay may result in the institution referring the balance owed to a collection agency.